 Start by looking at the behavior of your most effective associates and managers.
 What do they do when executing the sales process?
 What do they identify as the key "moments of truth" in a customer interaction?
 What corporate-developed sales tools or marketing collateral do they use?
 Which ones do they ignore?
-What additional tools or resources have they personally created to support driving their sales?
+What additional tools or resources might you consider to support an increase in sales?

 Then test your model through structured "voice of the customer" interviews.
 Collate all the learning to specify a defined sales process that incorporates all the observed key best practices and make sure that you continue to adapt to changing circumstances and adopt new learning.
 Also, keep the results of Chapter 7's Take Action step in mind.
+Learn the Art and Science of a Better Customer Experience